 salicylic acid/flex collodion combinations liquid - topical, Freezone, Gordofilm (cont.)

-SIDE EFFECTS: Burning, skin redness, and peeling may occur.
-These effects are expected.
-If any of these effects worsen, tell your doctor or pharmacist promptly.If your doctor has directed you to use this medication, remember that he or she has judged that the benefit to you is greater than the risk of side effects.
-Many people using this medication do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: spreading skin redness around the wart, milky/bloody discharge from the wart, formation of a deep sore (ulcer) at the treatment site.A very serious allergic reaction to this drug is rare.
+SIDE EFFECTS: Mild skin burning, redness, and peeling of the treated area may occur as expected.
+However, if any of these effects persist or worsen, tell your doctor or pharmacist promptly.If your doctor has directed you to use this product, remember that he or she has judged that the benefit to you is greater than the risk of side effects.
+Many people using this product do not have serious side effects.Tell your doctor immediately if any of these unlikely but serious side effects occur: unusual changes in the treated area (such as discharge or bleeding, formation of a deep sore/ulcer).A very serious allergic reaction to this product is rare.
 However, seek immediate medical attention if you notice any symptoms of a serious allergic reaction, including: rash, itching/swelling (especially of the face/tongue/throat), severe dizziness, trouble breathing.This is not a complete list of possible side effects.
 If you notice other effects not listed above, contact your doctor or pharmacist.In the US -Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.In Canada - Call your doctor for medical advice about side effects.
 You may report side effects to Health Canada at 1-866-234-2345.

 Report Problems to the Food and Drug Administration